vladikk/vladikk.github.com/content/post/source/2020-04-09-untangling-microservices.markdown

 > A mechanism to enable **access to one or more capabilities**, where the access is provided using a **prescribed interface**.

 The prescribed interface part is crucial.
 A service’s interface defines the functionality it exposes to the world.
 According to Randy Shoup [10], a service’s public interface is simply any mechanism that gets data in or out of a service.
 It can be synchronous, such as a plain request/response model, or asynchronous. one that produces and consumes events.
-Either way, synchronous or asynchronous, the public interface is just the means for getting data in our out of a service.
+Either way, synchronous or asynchronous, the public interface is just the means for getting data in or out of a service.
 Randy also describes the service’s public interfaces as its **front door**.

 A service is defined by its public interface, and this definition is enough to define what makes a service a *microservice*.